 I struggled with career uncertainties for years until I landed in a field I love.
 So I can relate to the angst many of you feel early in your careers, and sometimes, many years later.
 Being a lifestylist, I now use a lot of my natural skills and strengths.
 I also get to explore my interests and thanks to my career, I’m growing as a person in ways I wouldn’t have done doing something else.
 Finding the best career for you can be a truly impactful thing!
 I know from experience that it can help you grow as a person.

 Ask the Who am I? question

 After interviewing people who found their own career fit, and from my own experience, here’s what stands out as things perfect careers have.
-They:

 - Many of the skills required for that career comes easily to you.